 GA Driver’s License Suspension Criteria and Process

-Account balances on all NCP active cases must be equal to or greater than the total monthly child support due for the previous three (3) months (90 calendar days).
-Additionally, the total payments for the last 105 days must be less than three (3) times the total of all monthly, weekly, bi-weekly or semi-monthly support amounts due on all active NCP cases.
+Account balances on all NCP active cases must be equal to or greater than the total monthly child support due for the previous three months (90 calendar days).
+Additionally, the total payments for the last 105 days must be less than three times the total of all monthly, weekly, bi-weekly, or semi-monthly support amounts due on all active NCP cases.

-The time-frame for parents who are out of compliance with a child support order has been extended from 60 to 90 calendar days.
-That will give a parent more time to come back into compliance when they become unemployed or underemployed.
+The timeframe for parents who are out of compliance with a child support order has been extended from 60 to 90 calendar days.
+This gives a parent more time to come back into compliance when they become unemployed or underemployed.
 Some parents may be eligible to enroll in the Fatherhood Program as an alternative to administrative license suspension.
 When that happens, DCSS will also review the case to determine if the case qualifies for a review and modification of the support order.